glenndehaan/open-rummy/README.md

 - Payout calculations
 - Storage fallback for incomplete games
 - Service Worker for offline support
+- Wake-Lock API for keeping your screen awake on supported browsers
 - CSV Exports

 ## Structure